Xed-Editor/Xed-Editor/docs/CONTRIBUTING.md

    - Clone your fork to your local machine.
    - Create a new branch from dev branch for your feature or fix.
    - Commit your changes and push the branch to your fork.
-   - Open a pull request from your branch to the main branch of this repository.
+   - Open a pull request from your branch to the dev branch of this repository.

 Ensure your pull request includes: